 The grand scale of the reception gallery, its original stone floor, tripartite windows and high vaulted ceilings, portray the impression that this 18th Century residence was built as a symbol of the status, wealth and power of the King family.

-After its first life as a home, King House became a military barracks to the famous Connaught Rangers regiment from 1788 until 1922.
-In more recent years, King House has been a barracks for the Irish Army.
+After its first life as a home to the King family, King House became a military barracks to the famous Connaught Rangers regiment from 1788 until 1922 and today is the headquarters of the Connacht Rangers Association.